Skip to product information

 Praise

-A young boy with clear, unsentimental eyes and a storybook mind tells of terrible events, the more terrible because because we know more than he does.
+A young boy with clear, unsentimental eyes and a storybook mind tells of terrible events, the more terrible because we know more than he does.

 —Paul Griffiths, TLS Books of the Year